Showing posts with label US Open. Show all posts

 Get 5% cash back in Q3 at US Open and Ticketmaster

-How to get 5% back using the Chase Freedom + Flex Cards
+Get 5% back with the Chase Freedom + Flex Cards

-Deal is Back for 2023!
+Deal is Back!
 Valid for Ticketmaster, US Open, and Gas Stations.
+July through September.

 Earn 5% cash back at Ticketmaster and US Open purchases with Chase Freedom and Freedom Flex.